kevinkoste/university-load-forecasting/README.md

 The work is organized into several Jupyter Notebooks that make use of standard Python data science libraries.
 Here is a description of the files in each parent folder.

 Preprocessing: (3) notebooks for error identification and imputation of electricity, steam, chilled water, and weather data

 Data: (8) csv files for raw and processed electricity, steam, chilled water, and weather data

-Exploration: (1) notebook for the clustering analysis and (1) py module containing useful functions used throughout the project
+Exploration: (1) notebook for the clustering analysis and (1) py module containing useful recurring functions

 Prediction: (4) notebooks implementing and evaluating various machine learning algorithms